VINAYAK9669/VINAYAK9669/README.md

  ***Flow & Implementations*** <br/>
  - Home Page : Collects ****Username****
  - Menu Page : Show the list in UI from API, on each product have a functionality of ****Add to Cart**** ****Delete, Increase Qty, Decrease Qty****, ****Cart Details****
+ - Cart Page : back button to go to the `Menu page` , Display added items in the cart with quanitity, also option to ***Delete, Increase Qty, Decrease Qty***

  ***Tech Stack used*** <br/>